davispolito/Retro-LFO/README.md

 ```

 ## Varying the Frequency
- In order to vary the Frequency I implemented a delay function as well as a mapping function to take my inputs from the ADCs and map them to a piecewise logarithmic modeling function to take the frequency from 0.3 Hz to 30Hz
+In order to vary the Frequency, I implemented a delay function as well as a mapping function to take my inputs from the ADCs and map them to a piecewise logarithmic modeling function to bring the frequency from 0.3 Hz to 30Hz

  ```
  uint16_t map_m(uint16_t input_end, uint16_t        input_start, uint16_t output_end,               uint16_t output_start,  uint16_t input){